JBrown334/mini-sql-node-massive/README.md

 });
 ```

-This works by looking in the `/db` folder in our app fore a file called `new_plane.sql`
+This works by looking in the `/db` folder in our app for a file called `new_plane.sql`

 We've added a plane, comment those 3 lines of code out so we don't add duplicates.